Alice Dearing

-Alice Georgina Dearing (born 23 April 1997) is a British swimmer, specialising in open water events.
+Alice Georgina Nana Dearing (born 23 April 1997) is a British swimmer, specialising in open water events.
 In June 2021, Dearing qualified to represent Great Britain in the 2020 Olympics.
 Dearing co-founded the Black Swimming Association in 2020.
 The charity was founded to encourage swimming among BME communities in Britain, and has the support of Swim England.

 Biography

+Alice Georgina Nana Dearing was born on 23 April 1997.
 Dearing grew up in a suburb of Birmingham and started swimming at the age of about eight or nine.
 She studied at the Royal Wolverhampton School and was accepted to Loughborough University to study Social Media and Political Communication, and is coached there by Andi Manley.
 She has Ghanaian and English heritage and is the third black swimmer to represent Great Britain competitively, following Paul Marshall at the 1980 Summer Olympics and Achieng Ajulu-Bushell who represented the team in 2010.
 She was the first black female swimmer to represent Britain at an Olympic competition in 2021, when she competed in the 10km marathon swim.